-Located on the West Coast of Ireland in the centre of the Wild Atlantic Way, there are lots of incredible things to do in Clare.
+Located on the West Coast of Ireland at the heart of the Wild Atlantic Way, there are lots of incredible things to do in Clare.
 It boasts some of the most spectacular coastal scenery in Ireland and is home to the world famous Cliffs of Moher.
 There is so much more to this stunning county and we’ve put this list together of the best things to do in Clare to inspire you for your next visit.

 18 Best things to do in Clare

-From the world famous Cliffs of Moher to the stunning Fanore beach and the quaint and colourful village of Doolin, here are our 18 best things to do in Clare
+From the world-famous Cliffs of Moher to the stunning Fanore beach and the quaint and colourful village of Doolin, here are our 18 best things to do in Clare

 1 | The Cliffs of Moher